+- 4.0.
+Medicaid Expansion - 4.0.1.
+Ages of each eligibility group and the income standard for that group: - 4.1. \boxtimes Separate Program Check all standards that will apply to the State plan.
+(42 CFR § 457.305(a) and 457.320(a)) - 4.1.0 \boxtimes Describe how the State meets the citizenship verification requirements.
+Include whether or not State has opted to use SSA verification option.

+Social Security Administration (SSA) verification is the primary source used to verify citizenship for applying children.
+If citizenship cannot be successfully verified by SSA, documentation is requested for applying children.
+A 90-day reasonable opportunity period is granted to provide documentation, during which time benefits are granted if otherwise eligible.

-4.1.2 Ages of each eligibility group, including unborn children and pregnant women (if applicable) and the income standard for that group: Birth to age 1 - 194% FPL to 209% FPL.
+- 4.1.1 Geographic area served by the Plan if less than Statewide: - 4.1.2 \boxtimes Ages of each eligibility group, including unborn children and pregnant women (if applicable) and the income standard for that group:

+Birth to age 1 - 194% FPL to 209% FPL.
 Age 1 to age 6 - 133% FPL to 209% FPL.
 Age 6 to age 19 - 133% FPL to 209% FPL.

-4.1.2.1-PC Age: through birth (SHO #02-004, issued November 12, 2002) 4.1.3 Income of each separate eligibility group (if applicable): 4.1.3.1-PC 0% of the FPL (and not eligible for Medicaid) through% of the FPL (SHO #02-004, issued November 12, 2002) 4.1.4 Resources of each separate eligibility group (including any standards relating to spend downs and disposition of resources): 4.1.5 Residency (so long as residency requirement is not based on length of time in state): 4.1.6 Disability Status (so long as any standard relating to disability status does not restrict eligibility): 4.1.7 Access to or coverage under other health coverage: Children with coverage under other creditable health coverage at the time of application and children who are eligible for Medicaid are not eligible for CHIP.
-4.1.8 Duration of eligibility, not to exceed twelve (12) months: Twelve (12) months from the effective date of coverage for CHIP or until the child reaches 19 years of age or otherwise loses protected eligibility under the continuous eligibility provision.
-4.1.9 Other Standards- Identify and describe other standards for or affecting eligibility, including those standards in 457.310 and 457.320 that are not addressed above.
-For instance: 4.1.9.1 States should specify whether Social Security Numbers (SSN) are required.
-4.1.9.2 Continuous eligibility All CHIP and Medicaid children are granted twelve (12) continuous months of eligibility unless the child reaches age 19 or otherwise loses protected eligibility under the continuous eligibility provision.
-4.1-PW Pregnant Women Option (section 2112) The State includes eligibility for one or more populations of targeted low-income pregnant women under the plan.
-Describe the population of pregnant women that the State proposes to cover in this section.
-Include all eligibility criteria, such as those described in the above categories (for instance, income and resources) that will be applied to this population.
-Use the same reference number system for those criteria (for example, 4.1.1-P for a geographic restriction).
-Please remember to update sections 8.1.1-PW, 8.1.2-PW, and 9.10 when electing this option.
+4.1.2.1-PC Age: through birth (SHO #02-004, issued November 12, 2002)

+4.1.3 Income of each separate eligibility group (if applicable):

+4.1.3.1-PC 0% of the FPL (and not eligible for Medicaid) through % of the FPL (SHO #02-004, issued November 12, 2002)

+- 4.1.4 Resources of each separate eligibility group (including any standards relating to spend downs and disposition of resources): - 4.1.5 Residency (so long as residency requirement is not based on length of time in state): - 4.1.6 Disability Status (so long as any standard relating to disability status does not restrict eligibility): - 4.1.7 \boxtimes Access to or coverage under other health coverage:

+Children with coverage under other creditable health coverage at the time of application and children who are eligible for Medicaid are not eligible for CHIP.

+4.1.8 \square Duration of eligibility, not to exceed twelve (12) months:

+Twelve (12) months from the effective date of coverage for CHIP or until the child reaches 19 years of age or otherwise loses protected eligibility under the continuous eligibility provision.

+- 4.1.9 Other Standards- Identify and describe other standards for or affecting eligibility, including those standards in 457.310 and 457.320 that are not addressed above.
+For instance: - 4.1.9.1 States should specify whether Social Security Numbers (SSN) are required.

+4.1.9.2 🔀 Continuous eligibility

+All CHIP and Medicaid children are granted twelve (12) continuous months of eligibility unless the child reaches age 19 or otherwise loses protected eligibility under the continuous eligibility provision.